gottacatchenall/ms_data_schema_macroecology/manuscript.md

 aggregation.

 We envision a modern set of tools for ecology in `Julia` based around the standardized types.
-The term "ecosystem" is often used metaphorically to describe a set of software tools that work together.
+Far outside of ecology, the term "ecosystem" is used metaphorically to describe a set of software tools that work together.
 We imagine multiple "trophic-levels" of packages for ecological science in `Julia` based around the "basal" set of standardized types --- a modular set of tools that can be chained together create arbitrarily complex analysis pipelines. that can be scaled to meet the needs of next-generation biodiversity monitoring.